$40.08 $46.74 Buy It Now

 • Essential Oils: Combine a few drops of your favorite essential oil, such as lavender or tea tree, with a carrier oil like jojoba.
 This adds a pleasant fragrance while conditioning the wood.
 Use a soft cloth for application.

-See also How to fix vinyl leather furniture
+See also How to become a furniture wholesaler

 For ongoing maintenance, I periodically dust with a microfiber cloth lightly dampened with water.
 This helps prevent build-up while preserving the original luster.
 Always ensure surfaces are dried immediately after any treatment to prevent moisture damage.